indico/indico-checkin-pwa/README.md

 This is a Progressive Web App (PWA) that allows organizers to check in attendees to their event.
 It is intended to be used by mobile devices.

+> [!IMPORTANT]
+> The Check-In app is only compatible with Indico 3.3 and higher.

 <p align="center">
     <img src="images/app1.png" width="32%" />
     <img src="images/app2.png" width="32%" />